Time is precious. There is NEVER enough of it!!

 Use mentor texts for grammar through the use of mentor sentences.
 For 10-15 minutes each day at the start of writing time, look at a mentor sentence that was taken from the mentor text you are reading that week.
 Students notice all the wonderful things about it, figure out patterns in parts of speech, revise the sentence, and imitate the author in our writing- all over the course of the week.
 And of course, in writing, students will impersonate the ideas, structure and/or craft of a mentor text through your modeling and lessons.

 Does this sound like an amazing solution, but you’re thinking, well, Jivey, you just told me WHAT to do, but you haven’t told me HOW to do it!
 I’ve got you covered!!
-Sign up below for a FREE 7-day course and get all you’ll need to integrate reading, writing, and grammar!
-In this FREE course, you’ll receive a week of activities to download; emails each day with lessons for reading, grammar, and writing; and encouragement, suggestions, tips, and reminders.
+Sign up below for a FREE one-week course and get all you’ll need to integrate reading, writing, and grammar!
+In this FREE course, you’ll receive a week of activities and lessons each day for reading, grammar, and writing; and encouragement, suggestions, tips, and reminders.
 I want to help you take back your time!

-You will get an email right away with the outline for the week and the activities.
-Then, over the course of the next week, you will get an email each day with explicit lessons, explanations, reminders, and suggestions for the next day’s ELA activities.
-If you’d like to complete the activities over the course of that week, you can!
-Or, you can “save” all of the emails and implement them another week if it doesn’t work right away for your schedule.
+You will get an outline for the week right away, with more information about the importance of using mentor texts.
+Then, over the course of the next week, you will receive explicit lessons, student activities, explanations, reminders, and suggestions for the next day’s ELA activities.
+If you’d like to complete the activities with your students over the course of that week, you can!
+Or, you can “save” all of the lessons and implement them another week if it doesn’t work right away for your schedule.